English

 Geometry Type

-May be easier for many suppliers, but process efficiency still matters
+Usually easier to produce, but service efficiency still matters

-Needs control over deformation, filling, and post-processing planning
+Needs control over filling, stability, and later finishing

-3. Wall Thickness Is One of the Most Important Fit Checks
+3. Wall Thickness Is a Critical Fit Factor

-Wall thickness is one of the strongest indicators of whether a custom part is truly suitable for die casting service.
-Thin-wall aluminum components are often a strong fit for die casting, but only when the supplier has the process capability and mold strategy to support them.
-If the walls are too aggressive or the section changes are poorly balanced, quality risk goes up.
+Wall thickness is one of the most important indicators of whether the service really matches the part.
+Thin-wall aluminum components are often a strong match for die casting, but only when the supplier has the tooling and process capability to support them.
+If the walls are too aggressive or the thickness transitions are poorly balanced, process risk rises quickly.

 Wall Condition